libertas-primordium/bittrex-rest-client/README.md

 - [x] Heavily documented
 - [x] Promise based with async/await
 - [x] All public methods have thorough JSdoc comments for quick reference and parameter auto-fill in modern code editors.
+___
 I think I've included all of the functionality that most traders and developers will need, but if there is a particular API endpoint that I have overlooked which you need, open a new issue and I will add it.
+___
+There are no plans to incorporate the websocket API into this repository, as the REST API has use cases beyond trading.
 ___
 Nobody paid me to do this, so if my work saves you time or money, consider sending a tip!